Submit a Report

 Many forms of sexual misconduct, including sexual assault, domestic and dating violence, and stalking, are crimes.
 If you have experienced an incident such as this, we hope you will decide to report the incident to the police.
 While there is no way to change what has happened, you have the right to seek justice and may be able to help stop sexual misconduct/violence from happening to someone else.
 However, you are not legally obligated to report and reporting is not a commitment to prosecute.

 - Submit an Anonymous Tip to LSU Police

 - Baton Rouge Police — 225-389-2000

 - Baton Rouge Sheriff's Office — 225-389-5000

 I'm not ready to report.
 What are my options?

-We would still like to hear from you.
+Please know you're not alone.
+The decision to report your experience is an incredibly personal one.
 If you are not sure whether you are ready to report, confidential assistance is available to you.
 You can discuss your reporting options and how to proceed with a confidential resource to make a decision that feels best for you.

 - The Lighthouse Program (on campus free and confidential for students) — 225-578-6271